MHamzaWaqar56/TechEmporium-Ecommerce-Website/README.md

 # TechEmporium-Ecommerce-Website
-An Ecommerce website developed using Mern Stack technology To get code of this website , go to the master branch.....
+An Ecommerce website developed using Mern Stack technology.
+To get code of this website , go to the master branch.....